You are here

 The most recent action by MLA occurred in April 1995, when the MLA Board of Directors appointed members to the Task Force to Review the Academy of Health Information Professionals.
 In May 1996, the task force completed its report and recommendations to the MLA Board of Directors, who reviewed the academy in its current form and made recommendations for future goals.

 * For more detailed information about the history of MLA's credentialing program, consult the following articles:

 You should follow the directions found under Application Process.
-If you have questions about the online submission process, please contact the professional development department.
 Upon receipt of the completed forms, MLA will forward the application packet to the Credentialing Committee for analysis.
 Applicant and supervisor are notified, by letter, of acceptance; applicant only is notified of non acceptance.

 No. As of January 1994, membership in the academy is available to both MLA members and non-MLA members who meet the required professional education and experience requirements.
 An individual may join as an MLA member (pay dues for current year plus an academy application fee of $200, or $125 for Provisional level) or as a non-MLA member ($450 academy application fee or $325 for Provisional level).